USA Climbing: Female

-Current US speed record
+Current US speed climbing records

-USA Climbing previously recognized official speed climbing time records in the Elite category only.
-Effective with the 2023 competitive climbing season USA Climbing will begin to officially recognize Speed climbing records for the Youth age group categories in addition to Elite.
-Historically youth records were kept for developmental purposes since no official standards were utilized.
-Official Youth speed climbing records can only be set at USAC Youth Qualifying Events, USAC Youth Regional Championships, USAC Youth Divisional Championships, USAC Youth National Championships, IFSC Youth Pan American Championships, and IFSC Youth World Championships, and other USAC or IFSC sanctioned events in which youth age groups are contested.
-No records are kept for youth age groups C and D since the speed climbing routes are different at every competition.
+Starting in 2023, USA Climbing adopted the same criteria as the Elite category to officially recognize Speed climbing records for Youth age groups.
+One key criterion is the use of an officially recognized electronic timing system.
+Historically, youth records were maintained for developmental purposes without official standards.
+Now, official Youth speed climbing records can only be set at specific events: USAC Youth Qualifying Events, USAC Youth Regional Championships, USAC Youth Divisional Championships, USAC Youth National Championships, IFSC Youth Pan American Championships, IFSC Youth World Championships, and other USAC or IFSC sanctioned events in which youth age groups compete.
+Records are not kept for youth age groups C and D because the speed climbing routes vary at each competition.

-History of US speed record
+History of the US speed climbing record

 Beginning in 2019, USA Climbing established specific criteria for setting official National Records in the Elite Speed Climbing category.
 As such, the National Records below for the Elite category have been officially recognized by USA Climbing.